BioDT/IASDT.R/README.md

 ## Installing the package

-The `IASDT.R` package is currently under development.
-To install the most-recent development version of the package, use the following
+To install the most-recent development version of the package, use the following command:
-command:

 ``` r
 remotes::install_github(repo = "BioDT/IASDT.R", dependencies = TRUE)